C-Rodg/Web-Check-in-Application/README.md

 ## Motivation

-A web registration check-in system using Webpack and React.
+A web registration check-in system using Webpack, React, and Redux.

 ## Contributors